Speakiez/random-quote-machine/README.md

 # random_quote_machine.98
-Random Quote Generator
+A windows 98 inspired Random Quote Generator

-This is a project I'm making for the freeCodeCamp Front End Development Libraries Course.
+This is a project I made for the freeCodeCamp Front End Development Libraries Course.